melahn/helm-inspector/README.md

 *inspection* mode in which the details of a Helm chart or Docker image can be viewed by hovering the mouse pointer over a node in the tree.

+### Usage
+1. Download the two files 'helm-inspector.json' and 'helm-data.json'
+2. Open the file 'helm-inspector.json' in a browser

+You can generate different 'helm-data.json' files using https://github.com/Alfresco/alfresco-anaxes-chartmap or create one any way you want as long as the file conforms to the [JSON Model](#json-model).

 ### <a name="json-model"></a>JSON Model
 The file containing the helm data must be in a file named 'helm-data.json' accessible from the html page.